Investigations

 • Alert artifact linking to the triggering alert

-• Default severity (from automation settings or inherited from detection)
+• Default severity (inherited from detection)

-• Tags including auto-created, alert, and any custom tags
+• Tags including auto-created, alert

 • Status set to open